 Do Squatters Have to Pay Property Taxes in Utah?

-In Utah, squatters must pay property taxes for all 7 required years of continuous occupation in order to qualify to make an adverse possession claim.
+In Utah, squatters must pay property taxes for all 7 required years of continuous occupation to qualify for an adverse possession claim.
 While some states may reduce this time if a squatter pays property taxes, Utah does not.

 How to Get Rid of Squatters in Utah

-In Utah, there are no special laws for getting rid of squatters.
-Instead, a landowner who needs to remove a squatter should go through a judicial eviction process; the only difference is in the eviction notice itself.
+In Utah, there are no specific laws for getting rid of squatters.
+Instead, a landowner who needs to remove a squatter should go through a judicial eviction process.

 Utah also does not make any provision for a disabled landlord.
 Some states will delay adverse possession or increase continuous possession requirements if the person who owns the land has a legal disability, but this isn’t the case in Utah.